reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Axioms.md

 Rules of inference

 - Subjective
+	- How to know I have perceptions?
 	- Perceptions -> Reality
 	- Memories -> Past Perceptions
 - Deductive
 - Abductive
 	- Falsifiability